 1. Under Section 217 [2AA] of the Companies Act, 1956, the board of directors report that:

-In the preparation of annual accounts, the applicable accounting standards have been followed with no material departures:
+in the preparation of annual accounts, the applicable accounting standards have been followed with no material departures;

-They have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the company at the end of the financial year and of the profit or loss of the company for that period;
+they have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the company at the end of the financial year and of the profit or loss of the company for that period;

-They have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions ofthe Companies Act, 1956, for safeguarding the assets of the company and for preventing and detecting fraud and other irregularities:
+they have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions ofthe Companies Act, 1956, for safeguarding the assets of the company and for preventing and detecting fraud and other irregularities;

-They have prepared the annual accounts on a going concern basis.
+they have prepared the annual accounts on a going concern basis.

 2. The particulars required under Section 217 [e] of the Companies Act, 1956, read with the rules framed under it are not applicable since the company is engaged in the business of providing logistics services.
 However, details of foreign exchange earnings and outgo are furnished in Annexure I to this report.

-3. The particulars required under Section 217[2A] of the Companies Act, 1956 and the Companies [Particulars of Employees] Rules, 1975 as amended, are not applicable since none of the employees are in receipt of remuneration in excess of the limits as prescribed in the said Rules.
+3. The particulars required under Section 217[2A] of the Companies Act, 1956 and the Companies(Particulars of Employees).
+Amendment Rules, 2011, are not applicable since none of the employees are in receipt of remuneration in excess of the limits as prescribed in the said Rules.

 RELATIONSHIP WITH EMPLOYEES

 |For and on behalf of the Board|

 |Place Bengaluru||R. Ram Mohan||Kush S Desai|

 |Date 11 August 2014||Managing Director||Director|

-ANNEXURE - I TO THE DIRECTORS` REPORT
+ANNEXURE I TO THE DIRECTORS` REPORT

-PARTICULARS REQUIRED UNDER THE COMPANIES [DISCLOSURE OF PARTICULARS IN THE REPORT OF BOARD OF DIRECTORS] RULES.
-1988.
+PARTICULARS REQUIRED UNDER THE COMPANIES [DISCLOSURE OF PARTICULARS IN THE REPORT OF BOARD OF DIRECTORS] RULES, 1988.

-|A. CONSERVATION OF ENERGY||: NA|
+|A. CONSERVATION OF ENERGY||NA|

 |B. TECHNOLOGY ABSORPTION||NA|